The Home Of Outdoor Living

 22. Pair pastels with rosemary for a soothing style

 After a romantic touch to your garden?
 Why not divide a patio from a lawn with a pleasing pocket of billowing florals, as seen here.

 Liatris spicata offers bottle-brush-like blooms and comes in white as well as purple, whilst pastel-hued dahlias are always a favorite with their intricate flowers.

-Add a deeply-fragranced foliage such as rosemary to entice the senses further.
-Its evergreen nature will hold your interest over winter.
-And, the dainty blue flowers that appear in spring are a true delight to behold.
+Add deeply-fragranced foliage such as rosemary to entice the senses further.
+Its evergreen nature will hold your interest over winter and the dainty blue flowers that appear in spring are a true delight to behold.

 Weathering steel is a seriously on-trend material, and it's easy to see why.
 It adds a wonderfully rustic edge and a warming tone to a space, it is incredibly durable, and is pretty much maintenance-free.

-So, if you love the look as much as we do, why not integrate it into your flowerbeds?
-Here, tall planters house rows of glossy pink tulips – defining the seating area beyond in a stunning and structural way.
+So, if you love the look as much as we do, why not integrate it into your flower beds?
+It's great for container gardening ideas, as seen here, where tall planters house rows of glossy pink tulips.
+They define the seating area beyond in a stunning and structural way.

 - Use a complementary color palette for a well-balanced look.

 - Make sure your flower bed ideas have something for all seasons, to maintain visual interest all year.

 - Keep on top of weeding and deadheading.